Disclaimer : Katekyo Hitman Reborn! belongs to Akira Amano.

 Lisa hummed instead of showing either disapproval or approval, waving both girls into the building for their usual morning activities.

-It wasn't until they were stretching at the barre that Tatiana asked a few questions herself.
+It wasn't until they were stretching at the barre with their class that Tatiana asked a few questions herself.
 "Are you going to bring him home with you?"

 'Was she going to bring him into the Mafiya' was what the redhead was really asking.